-The core of the HAPTICTOUCH toolkit is the hardware manager.
-It merges higher-level services from commercial APIs.
-Specifically, it manages the Phidget [6] servos and sensors that comprise the HTP, and the interaction between the Microsoft Surface SDK and the HTP.
-The manager takes care of hardware calibrations of each individual HTP's, and abstracts the HTP's built-in Phidget components to control its height, friction and pressure, where values are normalized in a scale from 0 to 1.
-We use the Mi crosoft Surface tag events to gather information about a HTP's location and orientation and detect when a puck is placed down, moved or lifted up.
-Combining all abstracted information, an HTP is characterized by pressure, friction, height, location, orientation and id (i.e., the tag's id).
-The hardware manager contains all HTP information and their states at any time.
-The hardware manager is not accessible to programmers directly from the API, but several attributes of the hardware can be modified through human-readable XML configuration files.
+The core of the HAPTICTOUCH toolkit is the hardware manager, which merges the higher-level services of the Phidget [7] servos and sensors of the HTP, and the interaction between the Microsoft Surface SDK and the HTP.
+The manager takes care of hardware calibrations for each individual HTP, and abstracts the HTP's built-in Phidget components to control its height, friction and pressure, where values are normalized in a scale from 0 to 1.
+We use the Microsoft Surface tag events to gather information about a HTP's location and orientation and detect when a puck is placed down, moved or lifted up.
+An HTP is therefore characterized by pressure, friction, height, location, orientation and id (i.e., the tag's id).
+The hardware manager contains all the HTP's id and state information but this is not accessible to programmers directly from the API.
+Calibration attributes of the hardware can be modified through human-readable XML configuration files.

-The hardware manager module can be substituted to recognize other hardware.
-For example, we are replacing Phidgets with Arduino [1] so that our HTPs can work wirelessly, which only requires updating the hardware manager.
+The hardware manager is the only module that needs to be substituted to recognize other hardware.
+For example, we are replacing Phidgets with Arduino [1] through an alternative hardware manager so that HTPs can work wirelessly.